Home

 Processing Tea

-Processing tea is an art that combines several methods, which allow the tea leaves to get into your cup!
+Processing tea is an art that combines several steps, which allow the tea leaves to get into your cup!

 Wilting / Withering – After plucking the leaves, it is necessary to remove the water excess.
 The Camellia Sinensis leaves are spread on racks to dry in order to reduce their moisture content.